 It was conceived:

-No serpent was found but shame would be known,
+No serpent found but shame would be known,

-Between the notes of eternal song, the weight of blessing on shoulders young.
+Between notes of eternal song, the weight of blessing on shoulders young.

 And it was born(e)

-With this redemption came a life of pain tears doubt curse-blessing-curse
+With this redemption came a life of pain-tears-doubt-blessing-curse

-Intimacy never known with Him who was so Intimate with her
+Intimacy not known with Him so Intimate with her

 The Soul’s Home resting in the body of the pierced, obedient one.